-New Year's Day (Jan.
-1)
+New Year's Day

 Family Day

 Good Friday

-Easter Monday

 Victoria Day

+2nd Monday in June

-Canada Day (Jul.
-1)
+Canada Day (July 1)

-Civic Day
+Civic Holiday

 Labour Day

-Chanksgiving Day
+Remembrance Day

-Christmas Day (Dec.
-25)
+Christmas Day

-Boxing Day (Dec.
-26)
+Boxing Day

-The Employee's Birthday.

-- (b) If another Federal, Provincial or Municipal holiday should be proclaimed during the term of this Agreement, such additional proclaimed holiday will replace one of the above-named holidays as agreed by the parties.
-The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement. - (c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible.
+(b) If another Federal, Provincial or Municipal holiday should be proclaimed during the term of this Agreement, such additional proclaimed holiday will replace one of the above-named holidays as agreed by the parties.
+The intent is that there will be no more than twelve (12) paid holidays per calendar year for the duration of this agreement.

+(c) In a Home where float holidays exist, in order to qualify for the float holidays, a newly hired employee must have completed their probationary period to be eligible.